BCarnaval/UniTeX/README.md

 ## Requirements

 UniTeX requires a complete TeX distribution (you can find the most used TeX distributions [here](https://www.latex-project.org/get/#tex-distributions)).
 Most features need external tools such as latexmk that fully automates LaTeX document generation.
-Latexmk is usually part of TeX distributions like MikTeX and MacTeX but you can always install it by following [these](https://mg.readthedocs.io/latexmk.html) steps.
+Latexmk is usually part of TeX distributions like MikTeX and MacTeX but you can always install it separately by following [these](https://mg.readthedocs.io/latexmk.html) steps.

-A Unix shell is also required to install UniTeX properly and build it's templates.
+A Unix shell is also required to install UniTeX properly.
 A pdf viewer like [Skim](https://skim-app.sourceforge.io/), [Zathura](https://pwmt.org/projects/zathura/index.html) and [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader) is also fun to have when working on LaTeX projects.

 ## Installation

-The ideal way to install UniTeX templates is via the install script `install.sh`.
+The ideal way to install UniTeX is via the install script `install.sh`.

 ```shell
 $ git clone https://github.com/BCarnaval/UniTeX